yangdongstation/minix/RISC-V-KERNEL-BUILD-ANALYSIS.md

 ### Standard Minix Build Sequence

-From `/home/donz/minix/Makefile`, the standard build order is:
+From `Makefile`, the standard build order is:

 ```
 BUILDTARGETS+= check-tools